opensafely/documentation/docs/getting-started.md

        GitHub details, click the three vertical dots (`⋮`) and select "Edit Permissions".
 In the list, tick "public\_repo", which gives your Gitpod account "write access to code in public repositories and organizations" on GitHub.
-(There is an another permission that you have to enable for access to code in private repositories, though this is not necessary for this walkthrough.)
+(There is another permission that you have to enable for access to code in private repositories, though this is not necessary for this walkthrough.)

     <h3>Add your changes to the local repository</h3>

-    (If you know how to use command-line Git, those commands work within Gitpod's terminal for `add`ing, `commit`ting and `push`ing.)
+    (If you know how to use command-line Git, this works within Gitpod's terminal if you do not want to use Visual Studio Code's Source Control feature.)

-    Back in the Gitpod workspace, open Source Control either by selecting the icon that has dots connected by lines on the left-hand side, or by pressing Ctrl+Shift+G together. (**TODO: use keyboard formatting with double plus.)
+    Back in the Gitpod workspace, open Source Control either by selecting the icon that has dots connected by lines on the left-hand side, or by pressing ++ctrl+shift+g++ together.

-    Source Control should list the changes to the files that are saved (**TODO: Visual Studio Code in Gitpod has Auto Save enabled.**).
-If you left-click on a file, you'll see the changes to the file from the current repository state.
+    When files in the repository are edited and then saved, Source Control should list those changes.  (**TODO: Visual Studio Code in Gitpod has Auto Save enabled.**).
+If you left-click on a file in Source Control, you'll see how your copy of the file has changed from the previous repository state.
 Right-click on the files that you want to add the changes to the repository and select "Stage Changes".
-    These move into the "Staged Changes" section.
+"Staged" changes then appear in the "Staged Changes" section.

-    Now type a message into the text box above that will describe the changes.
-When ready, you
-    can then press Ctrl+Enter to *commit* the changes to the repository to add them to version control.
+    Now type a message into the text box above that will describe the staged changes.
+When ready, you can then press ++ctrl+enter++ to *commit* the staged changes to the repository to add them to the repository as stored in the workspace.

     <h3>Push the changes to GitHub</h3>

+    The changes have been stored in the workspace's local copy of the repository.
+We now need to *push* the repository's changes to GitHub.

     Hover over "Source Control", click the three horizontal dots (`⋯`) next to "Source Control" and then select "Push".
 This should submit your changes to the GitHub repository that you created earlier.

-=== Windows (local)
+=== "Windows (local)"

     <h3>Push the changes to GitHub with GitHub Desktop</h3>